OpenDroneMap/docs/source/large.rst

 Calibrate images
 ----------------

 Image calibration is recommended (but not required) for large datasets because error propagation due to image distortion could cause a bowl effect on the models.
-Calibration instructions can be found at :ref:`calibration`.
+Calibration instructions can be found at `Calibrate Images <using.html#calibrating-the-camera>`_.

 Local Split-Merge
 -----------------